 I always use to throw everything in my hand luggage bag but now I like to think I’m pretty practical about it.
 I still have that worry that my case won’t make it or may be delayed so because of this I pack a mini version of my main beauty bag, essentials that I will need for my holiday but that I can also use on the flight.

-- Rodial Tinted Moisturiser – I use this for work as I find it is light on my skin & doesn’t block up my pores, so perfect to wear on holiday in warmer climates.
+- Nars Tinted Moisturiser – I use this for work as I find it is light on my skin & doesn’t block up my pores, so perfect to wear on holiday in warmer climates.

 - The Body Shop Face Mist – This is perfect once you’ve taken off your make-up & want to freshen up your skin, I keep doing it regularly & it feels great.

-- Eye masks, I’ve only recently started using one for when I nap in the day after a flight home & I now take on the plane as there is nothing worse that trying to get your beauty sleep & lights are on or someone hasn’t closed the window blinds.
+- Eye masks, I’ve only recently started using one for when I nap in the day after a flight home & I now take on the plane as there is nothing worse that trying to get your beauty sleep & lights are on in the cabin or someone hasn’t closed the window blinds.